 IOS NEPTUNE Building Block Suborbital Test Rocket

-Interorbital's NEPTUNE series modular launch vehicles are built from one or more Common Propulsion Modules, or CPMs, connected in parallel or stacked in tandem.
+Interorbital's NEPTUNE series modular launch vehicles are built from one or more NEPTUNE Building Blocks connected in parallel or stacked in tandem.
 All three of the NEPTUNE Series modular rockets are two-stage orbital launchers.
-Once a space mission's requirements are specified, the launch vehicle can be custom-built for the mission by varying the number of CPMs and tandem upper stages.
+Once a space mission's requirements are specified, the launch vehicle can be custom-built for the mission by varying the number of NEPTUNE Building Blocks (2, 9, or 36).

-Since the Common Propulsion Modules have fewer systems than standard launch vehicles, they can be rapidly built on an an assembly line.
-Since the CPMs are all identical, the modular rockets can be assembled with efficient, standardized assembly techniques.
+Since the NEPTUNE Building Blocks have fewer systems than standard launch vehicles, they can be rapidly built on an an automated assembly line.
+Since the NEPTUNE Building Blocks are all identical, the modular rockets can be assembled with efficient, standardized assembly techniques.